PrestaShop/prestashop.github.io/content/news/posts/2026/prestashop-developer-conference-2025-filmed-community-security.md

 Mastercard provides in the filmed presentation a straightforward assessment tool that identifies and prioritizes cybersecurity threats without requiring any coding.

 This final blog installment explores community building and cybersecurity, two pillars of sustainable ecommerce success.
 Dive into the videos, discover a thriving tech community, understand emerging cyber threats, and elevate your PrestaShop expertise.
 This concludes our series on the PrestaShop Developer Conference: we hope these insights have equipped you with the knowledge and tools to build, secure, and grow with the PrestaShop ecosystem.
+We look forward to meeting again in 2026!